 ENTER for each.

 The script will exit after all the prompts are answered.
-Now our MySQL installation is reasonably secured.
-Let’s test it again by running a client that connects to the server and returns some information.
+Now your MySQL installation is reasonably secured.
+Next you’ll test it again by running a client that connects to the server and returns some information.

 mysqladmin is a command line administrative client for MySQL.
-We’ll use it to connect to the server and output some version and status information:
+You’ll use it to connect to the server and output some version and status information.
+The

 -u root portion tells